Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

 The procedure will be tailored to your child’s problems.
-Endoscopic repair may be performed if less than 3 months of age but will require helmet therapy postoperatively.
+Endoscopic repair may be performed if less than 3 months of age, but will require helmet therapy postoperatively.
 Most of the time, your child will leave the operating room with full correction that does not require helmet therapy.

 Will my child need further surgery in the future?

 If your child has isolated craniosynostosis, it is unlikely he/she will need subsequent surgery.
-However, we have you follow up with our craniofacial team yearly to check for any signs of increase intracranial pressure or contour irregularities.
+However, we have you follow up with our craniofacial team yearly to check for any signs of increased intracranial pressure or contour irregularities.
 If these occur, a revisionary procedure may be necessary.